The balance sheets of monetary financial institutions (MFIs)

 National aggregated balance sheets

 The legal basis for collecting harmonised balance sheet statistics is laid down in an ECB Regulation.
 On 27 January 2021 the ECB adopted a new Regulation on the balance sheet items of credit institutions and of the monetary financial institutions sector (Regulation ECB/2021/2).
 This Regulation came into effect on 26 June 2021, replacing Regulation ECB/2013/33.
-Following a comprehensive merits and costs procedure and a public consultation, the new Regulation introduces new reporting requirements which take effect from January 2022.
-Until that time, the statistical requirements of Regulation ECB/2013/33 continue to apply.
+Following a comprehensive merits and costs procedure and a public consultation, the new Regulation introduces new reporting requirements which took effect from January 2022.

-Guideline ECB/2014/15 , sets out the procedures to be followed by NCBs when reporting money and banking statistics information to the ECB.
-This will be replaced from 1 February 2022 by Guideline ECB/2021/11.
+Guideline ECB/2021/11 sets out the procedures to be followed by NCBs when reporting money and banking statistics information to the ECB.